nexacenter/rivoluzdigitale/index.md

 - @Carrattrezzi: 1) Ad hominem attack 2) Spaventapasseri 3) Anedottica 4)
 China pericolosa 5) Bianco e nero (There Is No Alternative)

-- @FabioVallone: TINA -> There Is No Alternative
+- @FabioVallone, @AntonioLangiu: TINA -> There Is No Alternative

 - @Clerish: TINA: There Is No Alternative